MYOB Acumatica Manufacturing - Shop Floor Data Capture

 (VDW) often with wearable technology to automate transactions including picking, packing, put-away, inventory movement, production reporting, and to search for information via chatbots and virtual assistants.

-MYOB Advanced is designed for use with AI Chatbots & Virtual Assistant technologies.
+MYOB Acumatica is designed for use with AI Chatbots & Virtual Assistant technologies.

 PROS: